aktos-io/service-runner/README.md

 * Easily extend your service script
 * Use same service script as you use while development
 * Distribute service (and development!) script along with your project folder
-* Service scripts are dead simple bash scripts
+* Service scripts are simple bash scripts, so you are not limited with some configuration options (like Gulp)
+* Almost no learning curve needed